PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 multiple-match, fan-out, and convergence-runner coverage.
 A new malformed source-signature characterization is a strict xfail because the repair rewires the binary input before assigning a rank-two signature to a rank-four output.
-Prevalidate the signature before mutation, then extract only the repair owner;
-leave the three-round convergence runner in the lowerer.
+The source signature is now materialized and rank-validated before the indexed setter, so the former strict xfail is green with a zero statistic and complete ModelIR no-op.
+Extract only the corrected repair owner; leave the three-round convergence runner in the lowerer.
 No broad conversion sweep is implied by this checkpoint.